ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

   better with GHC's current Trac instance and avoid adding yet another tool to the GHC developer's toolchain.

-* Adopting the process discussed above but replacing GitHub with Gitlab.
-Gitlab has many of the features of GitHub but with the advantage of being open-source and self-hostable.
+* Adopting the process discussed above but replacing GitHub with GitLab.
+GitLab has many of the features of GitHub but with the advantage of being open-source and self-hostable.
 Unfortunately it would mean introducing yet another tool into the GHC developer's toolbelt and add yet another piece of infrastructure